All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey classes

 \subsection{Statement of the results}

-First, we develop a generalised notion of amalgamation which will serve as useful tool for the construction of Ramsey objects.
+First, we develop a generalised notion of amalgamation which will serve as a useful tool for our constructions of Ramsey objects.
 As schematically depicted in Figure~\ref{fig:multiamalgam}, Ramsey objects are a result of amalgamation of multiple copies of a given structure which are all performed at once.
 In a non-trivial class this leads to many problems.
-Instead of working with complicated amalgamation diagrams we split the amalgamation into two steps --- the construction of (up to isomorphism unique) free amalgamation (which yields an incomplete or ``partial'' structure) followed then by a completion.
-Formally this will be done as follows:
+Instead of working with complicated amalgamation diagrams, we split the process into two steps --- \emph{construction} of the (up to isomorphism unique) free amalgamation (which yields an incomplete, or ``partial'', structure) followed by a \emph{completion}.

-\begin{defn} An $L$-structure $\str{A}$ is \emph{irreducible} if for every pair of distinct vertices $u$, $v$ there is tuple $\vec{t}\in \rel{A}{}$ (of some relation $\rel{}{}\in L$) such that $\vec{t}$ contains both $u$ and $v$. \end{defn} Thus the irreducibility is meant with respect to the free amalgamation.
-The irreducible structures are our building blocks.
-Moreover in structural Ramsey theory we are fortunate that most structures are (or may be interpreted as) irreducible (for example thanks to a linear ordering).
+\begin{definition} An $L$-structure $\str{A}$ is \emph{irreducible} if it cannot be created as a free amalgamation of two of its proper substructures. \end{definition} Irreducible structures will be our building blocks: In structural Ramsey theory we are fortunate that the structures we are considering are (or may be interpreted as) irreducible (for example, thanks to a linear ordering).